Global phase diagram of Coulomb-interacting anisotropic Weyl semimetals with disorder: Introduction

-In this article, we study the QPTs of 3D anisotropic-Weyl semimetals (AWSMs) driven by the long-range Coulomb interaction and disorder simultaneously.
-The energy dispersion of fermion excitations in 3D AWSM is linear with two momentum components, but quadratical with the third one \cite{Yang14A, Yang13, Yang14B}.
+Recently, 3D anisotropic WSM (AWSM), which is a novel SM, whose fermion dispersion is linear along two directions and quadratic along the third one \cite{Yang14A, Yang13, Yang14B}.
 3D AWSM state can be obtained through fine tuning to the topological phase transition point between 3D WSM and normal band insulator \cite{Yang13, Yang14B}.
-Yang \emph{et al.} showed that the long-range Coulomb interaction is irrelevant in a clean 3D AWSM \cite{Yang14A}, which is consistent with the pioneering work of Abrikosov \cite{Abrikosov72}.
-The studies given by Roy \cite{Roy16B} and Luo \emph{et al.} \cite{Luo17} pointed out that the weak disorder is irrelevant in 3D AWSMs, but a QPT from SM to CDM will be induced at the critical disorder strength.
+Recent studies showed that 3D AWSM exhibits intriguing properties.
+Yang \emph{et al.} found that long-range Coulomb interaction becomes irrelevant in a clean 3D AWSM \cite{Yang14A}, which is consistent with the pioneering work of Abrikosov \cite{Abrikosov72}.
+The studies given by Roy \emph{et al.} \cite{Roy18} and Luo \emph{et al.} \cite{Luo18A, Luo18B} pointed out that the weak disorder is irrelevant in 3D AWSM, but a QPT from SM to CDM phases will be induced at a critical disorder strength.
+Li \emph{et al.} studied the quantum critical behaviors in the vicinity of a quantum critical point (QCP) from AWSM to superconducting phase \cite{LiXin18}.
+The study by Copetti and Landsteiner unveiled that anomalous Hall viscosity is developed in AWSM \cite{Copetti19}.

-Due to the long-range Coulomb interaction is irrelevant in 3D AWSMs, it is naively expected that the Coulomb interaction will not play obvious role in the phase transitions occurred in disordered AWSMs.
-However, after performing concrete RG calculations, we find that the long-range Coulomb interaction has dramatic influence on the phase diagram of disordered AWSMs.
-Remarkably, we show that even in the presence of Coulomb interaction with arbitrarily small value, though, the critical disorder strength can receive a prominent modification in some conditions.
-We indicate that this novel behavior is closely related to the anisotropic screening effect of Coulomb interaction, and essentially results from the special energy dispersion of fermions in 3D AWSM essentially.
+In this article, we study the interplay of long-range Coulomb interaction and disorder in 3D AWSM.
+Due to the long-range Coulomb interaction becomes irrelevant in clean 3D AWSM, it is intuitively expected that the Coulomb interaction would not play an important role in the phase transitions occurred in disordered AWSM.
+However, after performing concrete RG calculations, we find that the Coulomb interaction has dramatic influence on the phase diagram of disordered AWSM.
+Remarkably, we show that even in the presence of arbitrarily weak Coulomb interaction, the critical disorder strength can receive a prominent modification in some conditions.
+We indicate that this novel behavior is closely related to the anisotropic screening effect of Coulomb interaction, and essentially results from the special energy dispersion of fermion excitations in AWSM.